CaptainCrowbar/crow/docs/options.md

   to true if the option is present.
 * `std::string` -- This does no argument checking (unless a pattern is supplied), but simply copies an argument string from the command line.
+* Any type implicitly or explicitly constructible from a string or string view.
 * Any standard arithmetic type -- The argument supplied on the command line will be parsed as an integer or floating point value, including range checking, throwing `user_error` if an invalid value is passed.